Our Services

 Helpful Resources

-Left eyelid twitching in women is very common and usually benign, most often linked to stress, fatigue or poor sleep, caffeine, digital eye strain, dry eyes, and hormonal shifts.
-Most cases improve with medically approved steps like better sleep, stress reduction, cutting back on caffeine, using preservative-free artificial tears, and following the 20-20-20 screen rule.
+Left eyelid twitching in women is very common and usually harmless.
+The most frequent causes include stress, fatigue, poor sleep, caffeine, digital eye strain, dry eyes, and hormonal changes.
+Most cases resolve with simple steps: improving sleep, reducing stress, limiting caffeine, using preservative-free artificial tears, and following the 20-20-20 screen rule (every 20 minutes, look 20 feet away for 20 seconds).

 If you're experiencing left eye twitching for female, you're not alone.
 Eye twitching—also called eyelid myokymia—is extremely common and usually harmless.
 It often feels like a flutter, pull, or small spasm in the lower eyelid.
 It may come and go throughout the day or last for several days.